fdsssawe/inkFinder/README.md

 * SMTP_PASSWORD : password for this email (if using gmail better turn on 2FA and use app password)
 * API_URL : full link for your server (for example http://localhost:5000)
 * CLIENT_URL : full link for your client
-* OPENAI_API_KEY : you api key for dalle(openai).
-You can get it in official openai webpage in api->api key->new api key.
-Copy it (you will not be able to see it after you close the window) , and past it to your .env file.
 * CLOUDINARY_API_KEY : key that you can find in cloudinary dashboard
 * CLOUDINARY_API_SECRET : secret string that you can find in cloudinary dashboard
 * CLOUDINARY_CLOUD_NAME : name of your cloudinary account